Trinity Bantams: Ice Hockey

 NCAA Division III National Champions - 2015.

 By virtue of their 16–1–1 conference record, the Bantams received the top seed and home ice advantage throughout the 2015 NESCAC Men’s Ice Hockey Championship for a second consecutive season.
-Though eliminated in the NESCAC quarter finals by Tufts, the Bantams were awarded one of the four at large selections to the 2015 NCAA Division III tournament defeating Nichols, Plattsburgh State, and Adrian en route to their first ever national ice hockey championship by defeating Wisconsin-Stevens Point in the title game.
+Though eliminated in the NESCAC quarter finals by Tufts, the Bantams were awarded one of the four at large selections to the 2015 NCAA Division III tournament defeating Nichols, Plattsburgh State, and Adrian en route to their first national ice hockey championship by defeating Wisconsin-Stevens Point in the title game.